Blueshift offers a variety of tools to manage your Account.

 On the page that appears, you can choose that role's permissions and Save the role.
 Once you add a role, you can choose it in the Manage Users section when you invite a user to your Blueshift account.

 With Blueshift, you can create campaigns that target the same user across multiple contexts & channels.
 Marketers might wish to limit the total number of messages per user on one channel or across all channels combined.
 You can set these user level messaging limits by navigating to Maximum Messages.
-You also have the option to override these limits when you create a one-time or a recurring campaign.
-For more information, see campaign settings of:

 Note: Every message (except for transactional campaigns) counts towards the user.

 Blueshift can now export certain campaign activities each time a user interacts with a marketing email or SMS.
 The activities are open, click, unsubscribe, bounce, and delivered.
-You can use this to update analytics, or route the data to other partners (we support segment.com and mParticle right now).
+You can use this to update analytics or route the data to other partners (we support segment.com and mParticle right now).

 You can use this tab to specify the font that you want to use in the visual template editor.
 You can use a font of your choice in the templates that you use to send messages to your customers.
 We provide a JSON that you can edit and specify the font of your choice.